-In 2017 the City enacted connectivity regulations for new single-family subdivisions to enhance access into, out of, and between neighborhoods.
+In 2017, the city enacted connectivity regulations for new single-family subdivisions to enhance access into, out of, and between neighborhoods.
 Connectivity is achieved by three methods: increasing the number of intersecting streets within new subdivisions, requiring more connections to existing streets outside the subdivision, and providing stub streets to future subdivisions.
 High levels of connectivity result in reduction of travel time and distance for drivers, less burden on collector and arterial streets, more convenient walking and cycling for residents, faster and more efficient emergency response, and more efficient public services such as trash collection and mail delivery.
 Preliminary plats must now include a roadway connectivity index score, a common measurement of the interconnectedness of the street pattern.
 Addressing connectivity at the start of new development can help residents easily travel within and between neighborhoods and local destinations.

-Addressing mobility in Round Rock also includes expanding the number of options people have for moving around the City.
-The Transit Master Plan, adopted in 2015, provides a blueprint for improving local mobility and regional connectivity over the next ten years.
-The City's first fixed-route bus service began operation in 2017, as the City's transit needs had long outgrown the capacities of the on-demand Capitol Area Rural Transit Service (CARTS).
-Routes travel to and from the Downtown Transit Center, completed in 2010, and include express commuter service connecting to the Capitol Metro system, as well as local routes to the Higher Education Center and other destinations within the City.
+Addressing mobility in Round Rock also includes expanding the number of options people have for moving around the city.
+The Transit Master Plan, adopted in 2015, provides a blueprint for improving local mobility and regional connectivity through 2025.
+The city's first fixed-route bus service began operation in 2017, as the city's transit needs had long outgrown the capacities of the on-demand Capitol Area Rural Transit Service (CARTS).
+Transit routes in Round Rock travel to and from the downtown Transit Center, which was completed in 2010.
+Routes include local service to the Higher Education Center and destinations throughout the city, as well as express commuter service connecting to the Capital Metro system.

-In addition to transit, the City provides standards for bicycle and pedestrian facilities within the transportation network in the Transportation Criteria Manual.
+In addition to transit, the city provides standards for bicycle and pedestrian facilities within the transportation network in the Transportation Criteria Manual.
 Design standards specify bicycles may share the roadway with other vehicles or share the sidewalk with pedestrians.
 To address existing infrastructure, the City of Round Rock has initiated the Sidewalk Gap Program.
-This program is intended to expand the City's sidewalk system in order to increase connectivity by maximizing opportunities for walking, while simultaneously improving safety and convenience.
+This program is intended to expand the city's sidewalk system in order to increase connectivity by maximizing opportunities for walking, while simultaneously improving safety and convenience.
 For future roadways, four- to-five-foot wide sidewalks are required on both sides of all roadways.
 Curb ramps are also to be provided wherever an accessible route crosses a curb.
 Medians on divided highways are designed to provide refuge for pedestrians and bicyclists during crossings.
-The City also requires a minimum ten-foot shared-use path on one side of all arterial roadways and an eight-to-ten-foot shared-use path on collector roadways.
+The city also requires a minimum ten-foot shared-use path on one side of all arterial roadways and an eight-to-ten-foot shared-use path on collector roadways.